rescrv/libmacaroons/README.md

     >>> V.satisfy_exact('account = 3735928559')
     >>> V.satisfy_exact('email = alice@example.org')

-Caveats like these are called ``exact caveats'' because there is exactly one way to satisfy them.
+Caveats like these are called 'exact caveats' because there is exactly one way to satisfy them.
 Either the account number is 3735928559, or it isn't.
-At verification time, the verifier will check each caveat in the macaroon against the list of satisfied caveats provided to ``satisfy_exact''.
+At verification time, the verifier will check each caveat in the macaroon against the list of satisfied caveats provided to 'satisfy_exact'.
 When it finds a match, it knows that the caveat holds and it can move onto the next caveat in the macaroon.